butttcoin/TradingCompetitionAirdrop/readme.md

 1. Your ETH address must be the address where we can see and calculate the total trading volume.
 2. Name can be any name, as long as the post-office can recognize you.
 3. Address must contain City, Postal/Area code, Country as well as other information.
-We will confirm each location on Google Earth to see if the address is valid.
-If Google Earth does not show any results, you will be contacted via e-mail.
-We will wait 3 business days for a reply (otherwise, other contestants will be rewarded).
+We will confirm each location on Google Maps to see if the address is valid.
+If Google Maps does not show any results, you will be contacted via e-mail.
+We will wait 3-5 business days for a reply (otherwise, other contestants will be rewarded).

 ### Can I enter without providing my physical address ?
-Yes you can, however, the physical reward will be given to the next account with an address and the highest trading volume.
+Yes you can, however, the physical reward will be given to the next account with a physical address and the highest trading volume.

 ### How are tokens going to be supplied for the competition ?